Cross-Border Commissioner Bill 2024

 Referred to Housing, Big Build and Manufacturing Committee

-Supported the appointment of Ian Leavers as Cross-Border Commissioner, noting his law enforcement background and the overwhelming support from local councils along Queensland borders.
+Supported the appointment of Ian Leavers as Cross-Border Commissioner, noting his background in law enforcement and the overwhelming support from local councils.

 “His background in law enforcement and close work with border communities means that he is well placed to understand the issues facing border communities and to advocate strongly in resolving their concerns.”— 2024-08-21View Hansard

-Supported the concept as LNP policy since 2017, having personally advocated for a cross-border commissioner since her election in March 2020, but criticised the government for waiting almost a decade and acting only on the eve of an election.
+Welcomed the Cross-Border Commissioner as something she has fought for since her election in 2020, but criticised the Labor government for ignoring the need for almost a decade and only acting on the eve of an election.

-“The Cross-Border Commissioner does not work for the government; he works for the people of Queensland.
-I expect and I am quite certain that the newly appointed Cross-Border Commissioner will afford due courtesy and consultation to democratically elected members who represent cross-border areas.”— 2024-08-21View Hansard
+“The Cross-Border Commissioner does not work for the government; he works for the people of Queensland.”— 2024-08-21View Hansard

-Welcomed the appointment of the Cross-Border Commissioner as LNP policy, noting the role extends beyond youth crime to include disasters, health services, and licensing issues affecting border communities.
+Welcomed the Cross-Border Commissioner as longstanding LNP policy, noting the commissioner will need to address many issues beyond youth crime including hospital credentialing and licensing across jurisdictions.